home-assistant/developers.home-assistant/docs/core/entity.md

 ### Icon translations

-This is the preferred, and most modern way to provide a custom icons for an entity.
-Icon translations work similar [our regular translations](/docs/internationalization/core#state-of-entities), but instead of translating the state of an entity, it translates states of an entity to icons.
+TThis is the preferred and most modern way to provide a custom icon for an entity.
+Icon translations work similarly [our regular translations](/docs/internationalization/core#state-of-entities), but instead of translating the state of an entity, they translate the states of an entity to icons.

-The icon translation to use, is defined by the `translation_key` property of an entity.
+The `translation_key` property of an entity defines the icon translation to use.
 This property is used to look up the translation in the `entity` section of the integration's `icons.json` file.

 To differentiate entities and their translations, provide different translation keys.
 The following example `icons` for a Moon domain `sensor` entity with its `translation_key` property set to phase: